jasonleex1995/jasonleex1995.github.io/docs/05_notes/The Principles of Diffusion Models.md

 # 1. Deep Generative Modeling

-> *What I cannot create, I do not understand* by Richard P. Feynman
+> "*What I cannot create, I do not understand*" by Richard P. Feynman

 ## 1.1.
 What is Deep Generative Modeling?